Risingson/eveeyedocs/docs/sharing/data-sharing-overview.md

 # Data Sharing

-Basically E3 does store all data locally.
+Basically Eveeye Explorer apps do store all data locally (client-side).
 If you do not enable the cloud service no data will ever get sent anywhere.

+## Cloud Storage
 Turning on Cloud Storage enables you to backup and sync data amongst your own devices and would enable options to share data with other pilots.

 Enabling Cloud will not share data with anyone unless you choose to do so